fox-techniques/irene-sankey/docs/installation.md

   [Using Python's pip to Manage Your Projects' Dependencies]: https://realpython.com/what-is-pip/

-## with git
+## 🐙 GitHub

-Irene-Sankey can be directly used from [GitHub] by cloning the repository into a subfolder of your project root which might be useful if you want to use the very latest version:
+IRENE-Sankey can be directly used from [GitHub] by cloning the repository into a subfolder of your project root which might be useful if you want to use the very latest version: